madhavahuja/hrs-assignment/README.md

 2. Automation

-Replace the following values in jenkinsfile
+Replace the following values in jenkinsfile with the exact values.
+Theese are the placeholders added for your understanding and better clarity.

 <AWS_ACCESS_KEY>